vietj/ceylon-ci/README.md

 Unpack https://vietj.ci.cloudbees.com/job/ceylon-daily/lastSuccessfulBuild/artifact/build/ceylon-dist.tgz somewhere and add the unpacked bin directory to your path

-### Ceylon SDK
+### Ceylon repository

 Normally these are downloaded from a repository, however there is no repository for the master, so you need to unpack the repo in your `~/.ceylon/repo` directory.

-Unpack https://vietj.ci.cloudbees.com/job/ceylon-daily/lastSuccessfulBuild/artifact/build/repo.tgz in your home directly
+Unpack https://vietj.ci.cloudbees.com/job/ceylon-daily/lastSuccessfulBuild/artifact/build/repo.tgz in `~/.ceylon/repo` directly

 ### Ceylon Eclipse IDE plugin